Log in

 jgravitter@lakecountyil.gov

-• 13 Nov 2022 4:42 PM | Anonymous
+• 13 Nov 2022 4:42 PM | Anonymous member (Administrator)

 Women Everywhere is looking for in person volunteers for several projects this holiday season.
 As you may know, Women Everywhere (WE) is a non-profit organization driven by the volunteer efforts and goodwill of attorneys, judges, bar associations, and others in the Chicagoland legal community.
 WE volunteers are dedicated to creating opportunities for women and children in need through education and community service.
 This year WE is looking for volunteers to assist several organizations across the county, including: